 The seven-column grid works fine when the first day of the month is also the first day of the week for the selected locale).
 But that’s the exception rather than the rule.
 Most times, we’ll need to shift the first day of the month to a different weekday.

-attributes we defined when writing our markup?
-We can hook into those to update which grid column (--kalel-li-gc
+Remember all the extra data-* attributes we defined when writing our markup?
+We can hook into those to update which grid column (--kalel-li-gc) the first date number of the month is placed on:

 In this case, we’re spanning from the first grid column to the fourth grid column — which will automatically “push” the next item (Day 2) to the fifth grid column, and so forth.